SoftInstigate/restheart-website/docs/mongodb-rest/representation-format.md

 When `hal=f` is specified, the representation is more verbose and includes special properties (such as links).

 ### Simplified HAL

-{: .bs-callout.bs-callout-info }
-Up to RESTHeart 3.x SHAL was also called `PLAIN_JSON`

 In the following response the collection /inventory has the properties `_id`, `_etag`, `metadata_field` and two embedded documents and the special property `_returned`